officialalkenes/officialalkenes/README.md

 #### ⚡ Fun facts:
 - I am labelled know it all for reading and learning too much 😄
-- I am a die hard fan of murder mystery and poetry 😄
+- I fantasize writing a crime and mystery book 😄
+- I write poems for fun, exploration and expression
 -

 ___